FREQUENTLY ASKED QUESTIONS

 What is your philosophy regarding community development?

-At Music Lens, we strive to follow an asset-based community development model, which differs from the traditional "social service model" by focusing on our communities' assets, rather than their needs, and by viewing our students and their families as partners, rather than clients.
-Teacher training involves discussion of the specific communities in which we work, our teachers' positionality in relation to their students, and this asset-based model.
+At Music Lens, we follow an asset-based community development model, which differs from the traditional social service model by focusing on our communities' assets, rather than their needs, and by viewing our students and their families as partners, rather than clients.
+Teacher training involves discussion of the specific communities in which we work, our teachers' positionality in relation to their students, and age-based pedagogical tactics.
 We build Music Lens around the needs of our communities, and we let host locations tweak the details of close to 50 elements of the program, down to the length of the camp days, so as best to serve working parents.
 We allow early drop-offs.
 We operate in familiar and convenient locations.
 We limit our classes to ten students to make sure all our participants get individualized attention.
 By catering to parents’ needs, we make ourselves an asset to our communities.

 What is Music Lens' history?

-We have run one session of Music Lens in Boston each of the past four years and have received enthusiastic reviews from participants and their parents.
+Music Lens was founded in 2016 and has received enthusiastic reviews from its participants and their parents ever since.
 Many children choose to pursue further musical study after the program, and we offer help with finding a teacher and instrument.
 Every year, parents tell us about how their children have begun identifying Baroque music playing in public settings, arranging their dolls in orchestras, or making instruments from objects around the house.
-In the summer of 2018, we expanded our reach to Cleveland and hosted five more sessions in three neighborhoods there.
-There are no Cleveland programs running this year, but there will be in 2020 and going forward!
+In the summer of 2018, we expanded our reach to Cleveland and hosted five more sessions in three of its neighborhoods, in addition to our Boston camp.
+The summer of 2020 will mark Music Lens's sixth anniversary!

 I still have more questions!

 We're happy to answer them!
 Just send us an email at firstname.lastname@example.org or musiclenscleveland.com.